 We illustrate these cuts using the example in Fig. \ref{fig6:eg}.
 Edges $\{(u_1,v_1), (u_2,v_2)\}$ form a communication cut, since $s$ and $t$ are disconnected after removing the two links.
 Nodes $\{u_1, v_1, u_2, v_2\}$ form a computation cut, since no flow can be processed after removing the computation resources at the four computation nodes.
 The union of edge $\{(u_1,v_1)\}$ and nodes $\{u_2,v_2\}$ is a joint cut, since the upper path is disconnected after removing $(u_1,v_1)$, and the lower path cannot process flow after removing the computation resources at nodes $\{u_2,v_2\}$.

 To simplify the analysis for network robustness, we assume that \emph{all flows have the same resource requirement,} i.e., every unit flow requires a fixed amount of communication and computation resources.
-Although individual flows for different applications may have different resource requirements (e.g., video streaming is communication intensive, while search is computation intensive), the identical resource requirement of flows can be justified by the statistical multiplexing of individual flows in a network.
+The identical resource requirement of flows can be justified by the statistical multiplexing of individual flows in a network, although individual flows for different applications may have different resource requirements.
+For example, video streaming is communication intensive, while search is computation intensive.
 By normalizing units and ignoring flow scaling, we further assume that \emph{every unit flow requires one unit of computation resource for processing, and outputs one unit processed flow.} Under this assumption, one unit flow on a computation path occupies one unit communication resource at every link along the path, and one unit computation resource at the computation node.

 Before developing algorithms to evaluate the maximum flow and the minimum cuts, we prove the complexity of computing the cut metrics.
-First, we show the hardness of evaluating the minimum communication cut\iftechreport{, whose proof is in the Appendix.}{.} \begin{lem} Computing the minimum communication cut for an \st pair is NP-hard, if there is more than one computation node. \end{lem}
+First, we show the hardness of evaluating the minimum communication cut, whose proof is in the Appendix. \begin{lem} Computing the minimum communication cut for an \st pair is NP-hard, if there is more than one computation node. \end{lem}

-Lemma \ref{th:comm} implies that computing the minimum joint cut is NP-hard, since the minimum communication cut can be viewed as a special case of the minimum joint cut when the computation resources are abundant. \begin{thm} Computing the minimum joint communication and computation cut for an \st pair is NP-hard, if there is more than one computation node. \end{thm}
+Lemma \ref{th:comm} implies that computing the minimum joint cut is NP-hard, since the minimum communication cut can be viewed as a special case of the minimum joint cut when the computation resources are abundant at computation nodes. \begin{thm} Computing the minimum joint communication and computation cut for an \st pair is NP-hard, if there is more than one computation node. \end{thm}